ekeren/react-wing-workshop/01-setup.md

 ## Wing it

-Create `hello.main.w` with the following:
+Create a new directory on your filesystem and create `hello.main.w` with the following content:
 ```ts
 bring cloud;